Investors encounter trading issues at some brokerages

 Vanguard also said its clients may have experienced difficulty accessing their accounts on Monday.
 The company said the issue has been resolved and suggested clients clear their internet cache and cookies, and recycle their web browser, before logging back on.

-The S&P 500 jumped 2.8% in midday trading Monday and is is on track to close at a record for the first time in more than two months.
+The S&P 500 rose 3.2% Monday and is is on track to close at a record for the first time in more than two months.
 Markets in Europe, where a surge in virus cases has forced government to bring back some restrictions on business, rose even further.